1

 It will only hurt your career.

-There are two types of rejection.
-The form letter and the personal rejection.
+There are two types of rejections: the form letter and the personal rejection.

 If you get a form letter, don’t respond.
 Dry your tears and walk it off.
 This game is about getting as many rejections as possible.
 Every rejection is one rejection closer to finding the right place for your work.